mecha-health/openapi/README.md

-# openapi
+# OpenAPI Spec

-Spec for our API
+Repository to host our OpenAPI Spec.